First in a series about the Inca Trail

 Percy had a casual vibe and wry smile.
 He habitually addressed the group as, “My friends” (usually every sentence!).
 Yaneth addressed us not as friends but as “family” or “brothers and sisters”.
 She introduced herself as the youngest guide on the trail.
 The small backpack she hiked with was decorated with cute keychain stuffed animals.

-Most of the hikers dozed off during the roughly 90 minute bus ride.
-Never one to sleep in automobiles, I sat captivated by the snowcapped peaks of the Andes’ Urubamba Range glowing yellow in the early morning sun.
+Most of the hikers dozed off during the roughly 90 minute bus ride, but I sat captivated by the snowcapped peaks of the Andes’ Urubamba Range glowing yellow in the early morning sun.
 The road made a torturous, windy descent into the Sacred Valley at the town of Urupampa (Urubamba).
-The bus continued through the valley to the town of Ollantaytambo, stopping in the main square, the Plaza de Armas around 7am.
+The bus continued through the valley to the town of Ollantaytambo, stopping in the main square, the Plaza de Armas around 7 am.
 The town of Ollantaytambo was originally built by the Incas.
 There are extensive ruins on the steep hillsides surrounding the town.

 We joined other hikers in our group for breakfast at a restaurant facing the plaza that Percy had recommended.
 The menu appeared designed to cater exclusively to foreign tastes, but omelets and banana pancakes were perfect food for the trail.
 The plaza was filled with local women hawking hiking wares.
 Rachel bought a telescoping hiking pole for 20 soles (about $6).
 The women then fixated on me, trying to sell me any and all hiking trinkets despite Rachel’s assurances in Spanish that I had all I needed.